Deep Vein Thrombosis (DVT)

 Q: How often did you talk to your Dad during the five days he was in the Medical Unit?

 A: We talked to each other on the phone every day.
 My Dad didn’t understand why he wasn’t making progress.
 He told me he wished they would finally check for a blood clot.
 He seemed frustrated with the care.
 He sent pics of his bad leg.
 He asked about his cat, July, who was staying with me at the time.
 Dad had a hobby rebuilding classic cars.
-While in the hospital he responded to many texts and emails from his wide circle of hobbyists.
+While in the hospital he responded to texts and emails from his wide circle of fellow hobbyists.